404-Project-Not-Found/Scheduling-of-Care/README.md

 ## License

-Schedule for Care is licensed under the MIT license.
+Scheduling for Care is licensed under the MIT license.
 See <a href="LICENSE">LICENSE</a> for details.

 ## Links